 Lemons.
 Just in time for summer and some nice cool lemonade.
 Lou shot these photos at the Macy’s Flower Show in Minneapolis, Minnesota.

 All of this yellow reminds me of some other yellow that went in and out of my mailbox earlier this year.
 Beckra, one of my “Professors United” friends, hosted a swap last year entitled “Yellow Flowers for International Women’s Day.”
 She was a little too busy to handle the swap this year, so she gave me permission to host the swap instead.
-In some countries, it is customary to exchange flowers on International Women’s Day (IWD)–March 8th–so for swap individuals sent postcards that incorporated a yellow flower.
+In some countries, it is customary to exchange flowers on International Women’s Day (IWD)–March 8th–so for the swap individuals sent postcards that incorporated a yellow flower.

 I sent two postcards to each of my partners.
 They were made with Hallmark cardmaking software.
 I was actually looking through the software for another reason and happened across the sunflowers and the “other” yellow flowers.
 I sent the sunflowers “as is.”
 After all, who would tamper with the beauty of sunflowers?
 I added the 2013 theme for IWD to the “other” flowers.
 Both were well received.
 One swap participant expressed her appreciation for the IWD theme for the year, since she herself was a victim of violence.